 - Arugula Salad (A simple and perfect salad of peppery arugula, buttery pine nuts and a zingy, honey-kissed dressing.)

-Step 1: Season bone-in skin-on chicken thighs generously with kosher salt and freshly ground black pepper.
+Season skin-on bone-in chicken thighs generously with kosher salt and freshly ground black pepper.

 - kosher salt to taste